galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 ## The Galaxy Release Process

 The latest updates on the Galaxy release process can be found in the [Galaxy Release Process](https://docs.galaxyproject.org/en/master/project/releases.html) entry in the official documentation.
-A short summary can be found below.
+In short:

 - Long Term Support (LTS) releases happen annually, in the first quarter (e.g. 25.0).
 - Minor Releases: usually 2-3 times a year, generally in the early summer and fall (e.g. 25.1).